pagkly/Zed/Investopedia3/Operating Lease Explained.md

 ## Understanding Operating Leases

-To be classified as an operating lease, the lease must meet certain requirements under generally accepted accounting principles (GAAP) that exempt it from being recorded as a [capital lease](https://www.investopedia.com/terms/c/capitallease.asp).
+To be classified as an operating lease, the lease must meet certain requirements under generally accepted accounting principles (GAAP) that exempt it from being recorded as a [[capital lease]](https://www.investopedia.com/terms/c/capitallease.asp).
 Companies must test for four criteria—“bright line” tests—that determine whether rental contracts must be booked as operating or capital leases.
 Current GAAP rules require companies to treat leases as capital leases if:

 -   There is an ownership transfer to the lessee at the end of the lease;
--   The lease contains a [bargain purchase](https://www.investopedia.com/terms/b/bargain-purchase.asp) option;
+-   The lease contains a [[bargain purchase]](https://www.investopedia.com/terms/b/bargain-purchase.asp) option;
 -   The lease life exceeds 75% of the asset's economic life; or,
--   The [present value (PV)](https://www.investopedia.com/terms/p/presentvalue.asp) of the lease payments exceed 90% of the asset's fair market value.
+-   The [[present value (PV)]](https://www.investopedia.com/terms/p/presentvalue.asp) of the lease payments exceed 90% of the asset's fair market value.

 If none of these conditions are met, then the lease must be classified as an operating lease.
 The Internal Revenue Service (IRS) may reclassify an operating lease as a capital lease to reject the lease payments as a deduction, thus increasing the company's taxable income and tax liability.